AR-DEV-1/Code-1257x006728b6789x-OS/README.md

-# RO-OS
-RO OS is an OS in C and C++ , created for people who want to customize their PC - x86 and x86_64 (AMD64) systems are supported
+Beacon OS is an OS in C and C++ , created for people who want to customize their PC - x86 and x86_64 (AMD64) systems are supported
 -